 In the morning the parking tickets were just like

 A flag stuck on my window screen

-- The video for the Foo Fighters' "Big Me" parodies commercials for Mentos, including the one mentioned above.
-In this version, the band members act as the construction workers.
+- The video for the Foo Fighters' "Big Me" parodies the Mentos commercial mentioned above, with the band members acting as the construction workers.

 - In Blondie, Dagwood parks his car to go pay for a parking ticket where he is pushed around by Obstructive Bureaucracy telling him to go from office to office.
 When he finally gets to pay his parking ticket, he spots an officer in front of his car writing him a ticket as he had parked in a 20-minute zone.

 - The Simpsons: Homer tries to park the family's station wagon in a stall marked COMPACT ONLY against his passengers' advice.
 He squeezes the vehicle in, grinding both sides of the station wagon against the parked vehicles on either side and asks Marge in the passenger seat: "How am I doing on your side?"

 - In Johnny Test, the twins' van is towed for being parked in front of a fire hydrant.

 - Megas XLR: While his back is turned, Coop's titular giant robot gets booted and towed for illegal parking.

 - SpongeBob SquarePants: A cop is writing a traffic ticket for a car parked by a fire hydrant.
 A monster eats/destroys the offending car and the officer picks up the fire hydrant, drops it by another car and sticks the ticket to the windshield.